The Six-Step Financial Planning Process

 - Are you getting your advice from a broker or a Registered Investment Advisor

 Technology today has leveled the playing field for investors.
 While access to sophisticated planning and institutional management – once was the exclusive domain of the old `big-name’ bricks-and-mortar firms – technology has leveled the playing field, allowing investors greater access while still utilizing the guidance of independent, non-conflicted service providers who don’t operate in a sales environment.

 Here’s a graphic illustration of how it all fits together.

-- Review/Refinement of Action PlanWe then conduct our search, screening, and selection process to arrive at the investment/manager mix designed to fulfill your objectives in a manner consistent with your profile, gap analysis, and plan criteria.
+This is the search, screening, and selection process to refine the investment/manager mix to fulfill your objectives in a manner consistent with your profile, gap analysis, and plan criteria.